roqua/autovar/README.md

 * `ONE_MISSING` - Only works when the `id_field` in each data subset is an integer range with exactly one value missing and exactly one `NA` value.
 The `NA` value is then substituted by the missing index.
 * `ADD_MISSING` - Does not work when one or more rows have an `NA` value for `id_field`.
 Only works for integer ranges of `id_field` with single increments.
 Works by adding rows for all missing values in the range between the minimum and maximum value of `id_field`.
 All values in the added rows are `NA` except for the `id_field` and the field used for grouping the data (if there was one).
 * `NONE` - No imputation is performed.

-The `add_as_exogenous` argument determines whether the `order_by` column and its squared values should be used as exogenous variables in var models.

 #### Results